|Pregnancy Week (Select):|

 Sterile Water Injections – Taking the Pain Out of Back Labour

 Sterile water injections used for labouring women describes the injection of minute amounts of sterile water into the skin.
-The injections are fairly new to be used during labour but have shown such wonderful results, so we interviewed Carolyn Hastie, Manager of Belmont Birthing Service and NSW Midwife of the Year, to find out more.
+The injections are fairly new to be used during labour but have shown such wonderful results, so we interviewed the amazing Carolyn Hastie, who previously managed Belmont Birthing Service and was NSW Midwife of the Year, to find out more.

 Are Sterile Water Injections Really Just Injections With Water In Them?